-Algoexpert and Interview Cake are competitors with a very different take on how prep platforms should be.
+Algoexpert and Interview Cake are competitors with very different take on how prep platforms should be.

 The significant difference is that one is all video, and the other is all text.
-Pretty cool, depending on which method you favor.
+Pretty cool, depending on which method you favour.

 If we look beyond that subjective difference, Interview Cake appears to give Algoexpert some severe run for its money with its more powerful features like company-specific questions and a well-fleshed-out review style.